Catholic families have moved into houses vacated by Protestants and are now squatting in south Belfast.

 The Northern Ireland Housing Executive is investigating where the families squatting on the Suffolk Estate came from and what action to take.

-This RTÉ News report was recorded in July 1976 but was not transmitted at the time.
+This RTÉ News report was recorded on 30 July 1976 but was not transmitted at the time.